techno-tim/techno-tim.github.io/_posts/2022-08-06-kube-traefik-cert-manager-le.md

 Apply secrets

-> Be sure to generate the correct token if using Cloudflare.
-This is using an [API Token](https://cert-manager.io/docs/configuration/acme/dns01/cloudflare/#api-tokens) and not a global key.
+> Be sure to generate the correct token if using Cloudflare.This is using an [API Token](https://cert-manager.io/docs/configuration/acme/dns01/cloudflare/#api-tokens) and not a global key.
 {: .prompt-info }

 From `issuers` folder